Pat Noonan: New England Revolution

 Upon graduation, Noonan was selected in the first round (9th overall) of the 2003 MLS SuperDraft by New England Revolution.
-Although he started slowly, Noonan soon resumed his scoring ways, finishing his first season with the Revs with ten goals and seven assists, and runner-up to Damani Ralph for Rookie of the Year.
-Noonan did even better his sophomore year, scoring eleven goals and registering eight assists, tying with Amado Guevara for the MLS Scoring Champion Award.
-A late-season slump saw Noonan end 2005 with eight goals and seven assists.
+He made his MLS debut in the 2003 season opener on April 13, coming on as a 92nd-minute substitute for Daniel Hernandez in a 1–1 draw against the Chicago Fire.
+He recorded his first assist on April 19 in a 2–1 loss to the Columbus Crew.
+Noonan made his first start on May 31, in a 2–2 draw with the Kansas City Wizards, and scored his first Revolution goal in a 3–3 draw against the MetroStars on July 12.
+Although he started slowly, Noonan soon resumed his scoring ways, finishing his first season with the Revs with ten goals and seven assists in 28 appearances, and runner-up to Damani Ralph for Rookie of the Year.
+He was additionally named MLS Player of the Week twice, in weeks 24 and 30, and named MLS Player of the Month for the month of October.

+Noonan did even better his sophomore year, the 2004 season, scoring eleven goals and registering eight assists, tying with Amado Guevara for the MLS Scoring Champion Award.
+He was additionally named MLS Player of the Week for matchweek 10.
+Alongside three other Revolution players, Noonan was named a 2004 MLS All-Star.

+Injuries and a late-season slump saw Noonan end 2005 with eight goals and seven assists, being named MLS Player of the Week for matchweek 13, and representing the Revolution in the 2005 MLS All-Star Game.

 Noonan's 2006 campaign was marred by injury and he appeared in only 14 games, netting just one goal.
 He began in 2007 injured once again and then became a substitute as he regained his fitness.
 However, he rounded into form and finished the season with 7 goals.
+Noonan also helped the Revolution win the 2007 U.S. Open Cup, the first piece of silverware in club history, scoring a goal and providing two assists in the final.

 Noonan's option for the 2008 season was not picked up by New England and on January 23, 2008, he signed with Norwegian club Aalesunds FK.